ZipS1/school/README.md

-This is repository for my school progs
+This a is repository for my school progs